MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/availability-groups/troubleshooting-automatic-failover-problems.md

 **Conclusion**

 The *Cluster.log* file reports that a permissions issue exists when SQL Server runs the diagnostics command.
-In this example, the failure was caused by removing the View server state permission from the `NT AUTHORITY\SYSTEM` login account on the instance of SQL Server that is hosting the secondary replica of an automatic failover pair.
+In this example, the failure was caused by removing the View server state permission from the `NT AUTHORITY\SYSTEM` login account on the instance of SQL Server that's hosting the secondary replica of an automatic failover pair.

 **Resolution**